 Open Ethics is a global inclusive initiative with the mission to engage citizens, legislators, engineers, and subject-matter experts into a transparent design and deployment of solutions backed by artificial intelligence to make a positive societal impact.

-A world where every individual and organization are safe and confident about how decisions are made by the autonomous systems.
+A world where every individual and organization is safe and confident about how decisions are made by the autonomous systems.
+Learn more

 Bring standards and tools to enable transparent ecosystems where humans and AI successfully work together.